 And that's just part of the story.
 One other part, don't forget, is that guy on the bench seat watching the whole damn thing and me hoping he stays cool enough that I don't have to try and manage two patients simultaneously.
 And another part is that even though I finally did get that alarm situation sorted, I still had trouble managing my vent settings.
-I couldn't maximize my SpO2 or keep my EtCO2 in range, my patient would get super agitated every time the Vec wore off, etc...
-So I returned back to entail town New Mexico late on the day after Thanksgiving, year 2012, and decided then and there that I was never, ever, going to be in that situation again.
+I couldn't maximize my SpO2 or keep my EtCO2 in range, my patient would get super agitated every time the Vec wore off, etc....
+So I returned back to small town New Mexico late on the day after Thanksgiving, year 2012, and decided then and there that I was never, ever, going to be in that situation again.

-My initial study list (after a few days of asking lots of questions and scouring the web) looked something like this:
+My initial study list looked something like this: